abdo2020yabahddou/abdo2020yabahddou/README.md

 - 👋 Hi, I’m @abdo2020yabahddou
-- 👀 I’m interested in informatique
+- 👀 I'm interested in IT
-- 🌱 I’m currently learning Germany
 - 💞️ I’m looking to collaborate on coding
 - 📫 How to reach me happiness